na-na-hi/renget/archive/uwbgc88d.md

 Kintamayama
 https://rumble.com/user/Kintamayama

-Tournament Highlights (available 3 days after the tournament; deleted when the new banzuke is published) https://sumo.or.jp/EnHonbashoTopicsKoTorikumi15/wrap
+NSK Tournament Highlights (available 3 days after the tournament; deleted when the new banzuke is published) https://sumo.or.jp/EnHonbashoTopicsKoTorikumi15/wrap

 Notes:
+- for NattoSumo highlights see links in his discord.
+- the NSK uploads on the official YouTube channel a few bouts every day during the tournament.
 - you can also rewatch the live streams if they are still up.
-- for NattoSumo highlights see links in his discord.

 #### News